9 Advanced Beard Hacks to Level Up Your Beard

-So, you’ve got your beard grown in and you’re starting to work with some volume and length - awesome.
+So, you’ve been growing a beard and you’re starting to work with some volume and length - awesome.
 Getting through the awkward and itchy phases of beard growth is actually the hardest part because it’s testing your resolve and patience (which most of us lack!).

 Beard Grooming Vs. Beard Styling